-The mother of a close friend is in the early stages of Alzheimer’s disease.
-The once-lively woman can still function enough to enjoy a daily trip to the local coffee shop with her husband and hasn’t forgotten the names of her two children, but my friend admits it’s hard to carry on a conversation with her mom these days.
-Her mother can’t remember if she’s repeating herself when she tells a story, so she withdraws into her own world.
+A close friend of mine has been having a difficult time communicating with her mother, who is in the early stages of Alzheimer’s disease.
+This once lively woman can still enjoy a daily trip to the local coffee shop with her husband and hasn’t forgotten the names of her two children.
+However, my friend admits it’s hard to carry on a conversation with her mom these days.
+Sadly, she can’t remember if she’s repeating herself when she tells a story or asks a question, so she withdraws into her own world.

 “I get very frustrated and sad, and then it turns to anger,” admits my friend (who didn’t want to be identified).
 “I remember how brilliant she was.”

 Alzheimer’s patients often struggle to communicate with their loved ones, and my friend certainly isn’t alone in her feelings surrounding her mother’s decline.
 However, there is a pressing question that she and countless other caregivers have pondered: Why do dementia patients remember some things but forget others?
 How is it that this woman still knows her family members but can’t remember what she said 20 minutes ago?

 Learning how the brain forms, stores and recalls memories gives us a better understanding of why Alzheimer’s disease (AD) affects short-term memory and long-term memory differently.

 The brain is an extremely complex organ, and there is still a great deal that scientists and medical professionals do not fully understand when it comes to brain function, anatomy and disorders like Alzheimer’s disease.
 However, research in the field of neuroscience is booming.

 On a very basic level, an area of the brain called the hippocampus is primarily responsible for memory and learning.
 When a person with a healthy brain learns something new or has an experience, it registers in the hippocampus, which encodes the information and sends it to other parts of the brain for storage.
 These “storage” areas, like the frontal lobe, also play an important role in memory recall.